Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

 \subsection{Centralization}

-As a primarily grass-roots effort, analysis of the development and implementation of the DES EPO program offers important insight for future large collaborations \citep{Wolf2018}.
-The final section of our survey focused on EPO in large collaborations, both for the purpose of self-reflection for the DES EPO organizational team, and to offer suggestions for future EPO programs.
+As a primarily grass-roots effort, analysis of the development and implementation of the DES EPO program \citep{Wolf:2018} offers important insight for future large collaborations.
+The final section of our survey focused on EPO in large collaborations, both for the purpose of self-reflection for the DES EPO organizational team, and to offer suggestions for future EPO programs (see Research Question 4).
+Specifically, we focused on understanding collaboration-members’ perception of EPO organized on a collaboration-wide scale, both in terms of administration and implementation.
+We refer to this collaboration-sponsored organization as a ``centralized'' EPO effort.